-Inside a courtroom where he passed judgements, former judge Markandey Katju was on November 11, 2016 pulled up for contempt over blogs criticising Supreme Court Judges.
+Inside a Courtroom, where he passed Judgements, Former Judge Markandey Katju was on 11.11.2016 pulled up for contempt over blogs criticizing Supreme Court Judges.
 “I don’t bother,” he declared before storming out.

 In January, 2017 a Bench of Justices Ranjan Gogoi and UU Lalit accepted the unconditional apology tendered by Justice Katju for what they had viewed as personal attacks against several Judges of the Supreme Court.

-Represented by Senior Advocate Rajeev Dhavan, Katju J. assured the Court that the offensive post had since been deleted from his Facebook page, and that he had “utmost respect” for the Judges of the Court, as well as the judicial system.
+Represented by Senior Advocate Rajeev Dhavan, Katju J assured Court, the offensive post had since been deleted from his Facebook page, and he had “utmost respect” for the Judges of the Court, as well as the judicial system.